Subscribe

 Hello , I'm Cory and I will do my best to answer your questions about this article.
 Please remember that this is an experimental feature, and that I'm still learning.

-What are the limitations of the study?
+What are the key findings of the new randomized pilot trial?

 What are the potential mechanisms by which DOACs may be more effective than warfarin for post-MI LVT resolution?